Maths

 Our research-based schemes of learning are designed to support a mastery approach to teaching and learning and are consistent with the aims and objectives of the National Curriculum.
 Our schemes develop all three key areas of the National Curriculum – fluency, reasoning and problem solving – giving pupils the knowledge and skills they need to become confident mathematicians.
 We have constructed a curriculum that is ambitious and designed to give all learners the essential knowledge they need to engage in wider society and succeed in life.

+Our KS3 schemes of learning draw upon global best practices and cutting-edge research to boost our pupils’ confidence and give them the best preparation for progressing to GCSE study.
 Every topic in our KS3 schemes of learning are broken down into manageable steps that build on each other so the learning journey is complete.
 If appropriate, our teachers focus on teaching the key objectives from the DfE’s ‘Ready-to-Progress’ criteria) – the most crucial steps in children’s learning – to help our teachers take steps to close any gaps or to revise and deepen pupils’ understanding of the most important concepts within the National Curriculum.
 These crucial steps lay a solid foundation for more complicated learning later on and mean our pupils will be able to more easily access many of the elements of the curriculum as they progress to KS4.

 We provide extra scaffolding and support on key concepts, giving pupils the mathematical foundations they need to progress with confidence.
 We also deepen pupils’ understanding of key concepts, and build problem-solving skills so pupils can explore key concepts to their fullest.